petermikitsh/petermikitsh.github.com/_posts/2013-02-22-Metrorail-GTFS-Schedule.md

 } else if(f1[$1] == 8) { train += 5; next;
 } else { next; }}
 END{ print train }
-' trips.txt stop_times_slim.txt
+' trips_trim.txt stop_times_trim.txt
 {% endhighlight %}

 By mapping the trip_id to the service_id, I could look up the service_id in the stop_times file and increment a count based of the number of times that service_id occured in one week.
-That led to a count of <strong>237,096</strong> stops made by trains weekly.
+That led to a count of <strong>214,358</strong> stops made by trains weekly.